Willow Bunch, Saskatchewan

-Willow Bunch is a town in Saskatchewan, Canada.
+Willow Bunch is a town in the Canadian province of Saskatchewan.
 It is located 190 km southwest of the provincial capital of Regina.
-The population was 286 at the 2011 census.
+Its population was 299 at the 2021 census.
 Previous names for Willow Bunch include Hart-Rouge and Talle-de-Saules.
 The area has seen influences from Métis and Fransaskois.

 History

 The Métis of Willow Bunch

 Around 1824, the Métis began to move towards Southern Saskatchewan: "As they ventured farther out, they began to set up winter camps and stay year-round.
 One of the first settlements was at Wood Mountain, which was settled in about 1868-69.
-But in 1879, fires forced the Métis to move to the eastern slope of the hills to a place known as 'Talle de Saule.'"
+But in 1879, fires forced the Métis to move to the eastern slope of the hills to a place known as 'Talle de Saule'."
 The Métis settlement in Willow Bunch is one of the first in Saskatchewan.
 They initially arrived in groups consisting of large extended families; no one journeyed individually.
 As a result of travelling between communities regularly, the Métis began to intermingle, creating relationships with the different groups of settlers.
 This gave rise to the growth of the settlement in Willow Bunch.
 The majority of the Métis settlers that came to Willow Bunch were partially of First Nations and of French or Scottish descent.

 At the end of the 1860s, many Métis settlers moved towards Wood Mountain, Saskatchewan, from the Red River Colony, Pembina, North Dakota, and other communities in the North West.
 They came in search of bison.
 Soon after the arrival of the Métis, Jean-Louis Legaré set up a trading post in Willow Bunch, aiding the Métis as a trader of bison goods.
 Nearing the mid-1880s, there was a decline of bison in the Wood Mountain region, as a result of the United States government's attempt to starve out Sitting Bull.
 With the end of the Bison Hunt, the Métis began life as ranchers: "We brought our stock and expertise to Willow Bunch.
 No one knew more about horsemanship and training horses than we did".
 The Métis population in Willow Bunch became known as a "hub of the first tentative ranching operations in southwestern Saskatchewan."
 The Métis originally referred to the town and its surrounding area as "Talle de Saule" which means "Clump of Willow."
 This nickname soon gave rise to the town's name of Willow Bunch.